grassfromnorway/grassfromnorway/README.md

 ###

-<h3 align="left">🗂️ Checkout my repositories if you're intrested in seeing writeups or some QOL scripts.</h3>
+<h3 align="left">Checkout my repositories if you're intrested in seeing writeups or projects im working on.</h3>

 ###